ste2425/PSP-Bluetooth-Dongle/README.md

-# PSP Bluetooth *Dongle*
+# PSP Bluetooth *Firmware*

-This is the firmware for a ESP32 based dongle to act as the bridge between the PSP and Bluetooth Controllers.
+This is the firmware for a ESP32 based module to act as the bridge between the PSP and Bluetooth Controllers.

 It is a PlatformIO project and powered by the great [BluePad32 Library](https://bluepad32.readthedocs.io/en/latest) and is based on the [template](https://github.com/ricardoquesada/esp-idf-arduino-bluepad32-template.git) project.